-Yes, the hair dryer comes with a 1 year warranty that protects against defects.
-Be sure to keep your receipt as you’ll need proof of purchase in order to return or exchange if you run into issues.
+Yes, the hair dryer comes with a 1-year warranty that protects against defects.
+Keep your receipt as you’ll need proof of purchase to return or exchange if you run into issues.

 What’s the difference between the Dyson hair dryer and the Dyson professional hair dryer?

-The Dyson Supersonic Professional edition is a lighter than the standard version.
-It is designed to be used in a salon all day.
+The Dyson Supersonic Professional edition is lighter than the standard version.
+It’s designed to be used in a salon all day.
 My hair dresser has the professional version and doesn’t think it’s too different from the standard.

 Is the Dyson hair dryer really worth it?

 I hope this Dyson hair dryer review blog was helpful for you guys!
-If I have other staple beauty products or tools you’d like me to review next, please let me know in the comments below.
+If I have other staple beauty products, hair products, or tools you’d like me to review next, please let me know in the comments below.
 Be sure to follow along on Instagram for more beauty, style, and lifestyle inspiration. xo!